Simpson James Howard

 Wartime Service

-At first he was Regimental Number 34868 in the Royal Fusiliers, but later was posted as number 34043 to the Yorks & Lanes in the 2nd Battalion which was part of the 16th Brigade in the 6th Division of IX Corps in the 4th Army.
-He went to France in June 1916 and during his service was recommended for a Military Medal although no award was made.
-He was killed in action in France.
+At first he was Regimental Number 34868 in the Royal Fusiliers, and then, possibly quite soon after being called up was transferred as 61421 to the 103rd Company, Labour Corps He went to France in June 1916, it was reported that during his service was recommended for a Military Medal although no award was made.

 His death occurred towards the end of the Battle of Epehy.
 The Battalion launched an attack at 5.00pm on the 24th September 1918 against the ‘Quadrilateral’, an extremely strong fortification in the Hindenburg Line near Berthaucourt in the northern part of the Somme sector.
 It had been the scene of numerous disastrous attacks using the same tactics over and over again.
 Casualties were heavy and the attack, like its predecessors, was unsuccessful.
+He was reported on 24 September, but it must have been missing and wounded, because enquiries were made of the British Red Cross and Order of St John on 20 November 1918, presumably in the hope of finding that he was a Prisoner Of War.

 He was buried in Row D, Grave 24 in the Trefcon British Cemetery, Caulaincourt, west of St. Quentin in France.